A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: The FP-type Receiver: A Unified Framework

 To derive the analytical results and provide guidance to the FP-type receiver design, the following two assumptions are made.

-\itshape \textbf{Assumption 1:} \upshape Assuming that the number of received antennas at the BS goes infinity, i.e., $M_r \to \infty $, and each entry of the channel matrix follows the complex Gaussian distribution, we have $\mathbf{H}_{\rm{c}}^{\rm{H}}\mathbf{H}_{\rm{c}} \approx \mathbf{I}$.
+\itshape \textbf{Assumption 1:} \upshape Assume that the number of received antennas at the receiver goes to infinity, i.e., $M_r \to \infty $, and each entry of the channel matrix follows the complex Gaussian distribution, we have $\mathbf{H}_{\rm{c}}^{\rm{H}}\mathbf{H}_{\rm{c}} \approx \mathbf{I}_{K}$.
 This assumption is known as the favorable propagation in large-scale MIMO systems and is widely used in reducing the complexity of the MIMO precoding and signal detection\cite{6798744}.
 The favorable propagation assumption may not necessarily hold true in practical systems.
 However, adopting this assumption provides a theoretical upper bound of the PEP for ML detection and helps derive the analytical results.

-\itshape \textbf{Assumption 2:} \upshape The transmission process is defined as transmitting $L$ snapshots at a time block by $K$ CUs.
-We assume that during each transmission, only one transmitted symbol is incorrectly detected.
-This assumption holds true if the SINR is not very small given that the number of the snapshots is not very large.
+\itshape \textbf{Assumption 2:} \upshape {The transmission process is defined as transmitting $L$ snapshots at a time block by $K$ CUs.
+We assume that during each transmission, at most only one transmitted symbol is incorrectly detected.} This assumption holds when the SINR is not very small and the number of snapshots is not very large{\footnote{{Assuming that symbol errors are independent and identically distributed (i.i.d.) with a symbol error rate (SER) of $p$, the number of erroneous symbols in a data block, denoted as $X$, follows a binomial distribution $X \sim \text{Binomial}(N, p)$.
+For ML detection with typical parameters $K=8$, $L=16$ (i.e., block length $N=128$), and $p=10^{-3}$, the probability of exactly one error is $P(X=1) \approx 0.1127$, whereas the probability of more than one error is merely $P(X>1) \approx 0.0075$.
+This demonstrates that the single-symbol error event significantly dominates when an error occurs. }}}.
 Without loss of generality, we assume that only the transmitted symbol at the $K_{1}$-th CU in the $L_1$-th snapshot is incorrectly detected, then the $(p,q) $-th element of $\boldsymbol{\Delta }$ follows

 where $d_{\rm{min}}$ is the minimum distance in the constellation.